-- In Naruto, when Killer Bee uses his tailed beast's power he can move very fast, but his movements are very linear, which allowed Sasuke to put him in a genjutsu with some help from Karin (which he easily broke out of) and Kisame to block his charge with Samehada.
+- When Killer Bee uses his tailed beast's power he can move very quickly, but his movements are very linear, which allowed Sasuke to put him in a genjutsu with some help from Karin (which he easily broke out of) and Kisame to block his charge with Samehada.

 - Kakashi faced a similar problem when he first developed Chidori, which required a full-speed straight sprint at the target.
 Once committed to the attack his ability to dodge was greatly reduced and the move was heavily telegraphed, which could easily be exploited by more numerous or skilled opponents.
 His Sharingan removed this weakness.

-- Two examples from Marvel Comics, using their signature speedster Quicksilver.
+- Examples from Marvel Comics, using their signature speedster Quicksilver.